DevMuna/JS-Exercise/README.md

 ✅ Exercise  9 Method in Objects

-✅ Exercise  10 Array of Objects
+✅ Exercise  10  Array of Object